 Teachers use the Interactive Science textbook as a guide to science instruction.
 Project based and interactive learning groups are central to student understanding as we explore the science curriculum.
 Units covered are cells, classifying organisms, anatomy - structure and function, ecosystems, introduction to chemistry, forms of energy, and motion.
 Fifth graders participate in the Science Fair and work in teams on an annual STEM project.

 Teachers use the Our Nation textbook as a guide to social studies instruction.
 A heavy emphasis is placed on interactive learning as students grasp concepts through cooperative learning, small group instruction, and project based learning.
 Units of study include colonization of America, The American Revolution, United States government, The Civil War, and Reconstruction.
-Special studies include drafting the Constitution, a classroom history museum, and studying another culture - Cuba.
+Special studies include drafting the Constitution, a classroom history museum, and studying another culture during our Passport Program.
 Enrichment includes The Grave Reviews project and a week-long trip to Washington, DC where students can experience history in the making.

 In upper elementary Spanish classes, the teacher seeks to develop students' vocabulary,